Mark-W-Miller/StellarSwarm/README.md

 npm run dev
 ```

-Open the printed local URL.
-You’ll see the 3D stage with a simple spinning cube and a 2D overlay crosshair.
+Open the printed local URL to see the arena, camera controls, and overlay crosshair.

 ## Build & preview